ramaiyer10990/Data-Scientist-Capstone-Project---Starbucks---Udacity-Data-Scientist-Naodegree-Program/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Starbucks for the dataset.
+- Starbucks for the dataset.
-Udacity for the highly intense, innovative and curative project.
+- Udacity for the highly intense, innovative and curative project.